kristinemlarson/gnssrefl/README.md

 **The pypi version is out of date.
 We are working to fix this.**

+*Please wait - We are confirming whether this information is correct.*
 Would you like to join our <code>gnssrefl</code> users email list?
 Send an email to gnss-ir-request@postal.unavco.org and put the word subscribe (or unsubscribe to leave) in your email subject.